shzhe02/cornerboxes/content/misc/exchange/5/index.md

 After about a week, my STP was fully activated!

-To celebrate finally covering all aspects of the application process, here's a dependency graph:
+To celebrate finally having covered all aspects of the application process, here's a dependency graph:
 ![dependency-graph](dependency-graph.jpeg)

 # Academics